TradeTrust/documentation/docs/generic-templates/bill-of-lading.md

 ```

 - `"tokenRegistry"` - Update with your token registry.
-For more infomation, click [here](https://www.openattestation.com/docs/transferable-record/token-registry).
+For more information, click [here](https://www.openattestation.com/docs/transferable-record/token-registry).
 - `"location"` - Update with the Issuer's domain.
 For more information, click [here](https://www.openattestation.com/docs/advanced/identity-proofs).
 - `"blNumber"` - Update with the BL Number, to be displayed accordingly as the image above.
 - `"companyName"` - Update with the Company Name, to be displayed accordingly as the image above.